MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

 No amount of security at the Network, Transport, or Application layers will matter if you are not coming from a trusted, verified, and secure source.

-### Use privileged access workstations (PAWs)
+### Use PAWs

 Use [Privileged Access Workstations (PAWs)](/security/compass/privileged-access-devices) to ensure devices that access virtual machines are healthy.
-PAWs are configured specifically for privileged access to ensure that admins use a device that has:
+PAWs are configured specifically for privileged access so that admins use a device that has:

 - Security controls and policies that restrict local administrative access.
-- Productivity tools to minimize the attack surface to only what is absolutely required for performing sensitive job tasks.
+- Productivity tools to minimize the attack surface to only what is absolutely required for performing sensitive administrative tasks.

 For more information on deployment options, see [Privileged access deployment](/security/compass/privileged-access-deployment).